JsAndDotNet/Fitbit/README.md

 ### Step 3

-I used this method, being careful to note my progress at the times in the table (10am, 12pm, 4pm, 8pm) and spread activity throughout the day:
+I used this method, being careful to check my progress at the times in the table (10am, 12pm, 4pm, 8pm) and spread activity throughout the day:

 | Day  | Steps (approx) |
 | ---- | ----- |